 Qualified Electronic Signature (QES)

-QES takes security even further.
-It’s an AES that’s:
+QES takes security further.
+It's an AES that is:

 Created by a Qualified Signature Creation Device (QSCD)